How to Add a Business Card to Apple Wallet (2026 Guide)

 - Select "Add to Home Screen"

-Now you have a one-tap icon on your home screen that opens your full digital card.
-Show it to someone, let them scan your QR code, or just text them the link.
+Now you have a one-tap icon that opens your full card.
+Show it, let them scan, or text them the link.

 Get Your Digital Business Card in 5 Minutes